camS74/IPDash/README.md

 **Built with ❤️ for business intelligence and data analysis**

 *For technical support or feature requests, please refer to the troubleshooting section or contact the development team.*

+## Sales Rep HTML Report

+### Overview
+A new feature has been added to the dashboard that allows users to export a detailed HTML report for each sales representative.
+This report is designed to match the in-app dashboard style and provides a shareable, static HTML file with all key sales metrics and tables.

+### What Has Been Implemented
+- **Sales Reports Tab:** A new tab called 'Sales Reports' is available under 'Sales by Sales Rep'.
+- **Export Button:** For each sales rep (starting with Narek Koroukian as an example), there is an 'Export HTML Report' button.
+- **Live Data Export:** When exporting, the report gathers all current live data for the selected sales rep, including product group performance, customer performance, and summary metrics.
+- **Dynamic Period Logic:** The report uses the current period selection from the dashboard (not hardcoded).
+It dynamically determines the base period, previous period, and next period, and uses these for all tables and summaries.
+- **Tables:**
+  - Product group performance table (with previous, current, budget, YoY, and achievement columns)
+  - Customer performance table (top 10 customers, with period breakdowns and YoY)
+- **Executive Summary:** The report includes a summary of total volume, YoY growth, and budget achievement, all based on live data.
+- **Data Consistency:** All exported data matches the current dashboard view and selection.

+### In Progress / Planned
+- **Period Header UI:** Finalizing the HTML/CSS for the period header at the top of the report, matching the app’s style (with color, star, and checkmarks as in the app).
+- **Charts:** Adding interactive charts (using Chart.js) for YoY growth, budget achievement, and customer performance, with data hardcoded at export time.
+- **Key Findings & Recommendations:** Automatically generating key findings and recommended actions based on the exported data.
+- **Q2 (or next period) Growth Targets:** Adding a section for required growth targets for the next period, based on current and target values.
+- **Full Style Matching:** Ensuring the exported HTML matches the in-app design, including fonts, colors, and layout.
+- **Support for All Sales Reps:** Extending the export to all sales reps, not just the example.

+### Usage
+1. Go to the 'Sales by Sales Rep' section and select the 'Sales Reports' tab.
+2. Click the 'Export HTML Report' button for the desired sales rep.
+3. The report will be generated using the current dashboard data and downloaded as an HTML file.

+This feature is under active development and will continue to be improved for completeness and visual fidelity.